ZeSilverNova/Lost_in_space_v2/README.md

 # Lost_in_space_v2
 The python Lost in space text game, but with a playable 2 to 2.5D experience.

-Hell, might even go for 3D if motivated enough.
+Might even go for 3D if I don't pass before then.

 I used Canva, Godot and Bandlab to do everything.
 Have fun !